SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 The heavily nationalist French and English public sentiment at the beginning of the war was fueled by a politically motivated arms race.
-(Perry 292).
+Britain\'s (Perry 292).
 The countries went to war not for the

 ## In addition, the new post-war Europen states was not conducive to liberty